Make no mistake – there are many dangers of the Keto diet that must be taken into consideration when making the switch.

 When it comes to trendy diets, there are few more popular than the infamous Keto Diet.
-The ketogenic diet is a high-fat, adequate-protein, low-carbohydrate diet that was first used as a treatment for children with epilepsy, but has since made its way to the mainstream with the help of social media.
+The Ketogenic diet is a high-fat, adequate-protein, low-carbohydrate diet that was first used as a treatment for children with epilepsy.
+Since then, has made its way to the mainstream with the help of social media.

-Make no mistake, this diet can be very dangerous if abused, its design effectively mimics starvation through the limiting of carbs which, in turn, cause the body to enter the metabolic state known as Ketosis.
+Its design effectively mimics starvation through the limiting of carbs which, in turn, cause the body to enter the metabolic state known as Ketosis.
 Whilst Ketosis does increase the rate at which fat is burned, can be extremely dangerous for the health of your organs.

 Firstly, let’s look at what happens to the body’s Cholesterol Levels…

-Since the Keto diet stipulates an increase in fat consumption, it’s no surprise that food such as bacon, butter, meat and cheese are on the menu for some.
+Since the Keto diet stipulates an increase in fat consumption, it’s no surprise that food such as bacon, butter, meat and cheese are on the main menu for some.
 That sounds great, right?
-The problem is, all of these foods are high in saturated fats which if consumed in excess can be key triggers to the increase of unhealthy cholesterol.
+The problem is, all of these foods are high in saturated fats and can be key triggers to the increase of unhealthy cholesterol when consumed in excess.

-Elevated cholesterol levels are one of the risk factors for heart disease, strokes, and peripheral artery disease.
+Furthermore, these now-elevated cholesterol levels are one of the major players in developing heart disease, strokes, and peripheral artery disease.

 Another danger that can arise from the misuse of the Keto Diet is the development of vitamin and mineral deficiencies.
-This can occur due to the “low-carb” nature of the diet, where entire food groups can be instantly eliminated.
+This can occur due to the “low-carb” nature of eliminating entire food groups.

 These food groups can typically include, whole grains, beans and a great number of fruits and vegetables.
 Depending on which version of the Keto Diet you adopt, that’s a lot of nutrients you could potentially be missing out on.

-Letting daily nutrient deficiencies go on for too long can result in many symptoms, ranging from fatigue and mouth sores, to brittle bones, amenorrhea, infertility, to negative effects on exercise performance and your mental health.
+Letting daily nutrient deficiencies go on for too long can result in many un-ideal symptoms, such as fatigue and mouth sores, brittle bones, amenorrhea, infertility and even negative effects on exercise performance and mental health.

 Other side effects?

-In addition to a few key dangers that can come with the a keto diet, there are also some notable side-effects.
+In addition to a few key dangers, there are also some notable side-effects.